MetaMask/metamask-extension/README.md

 To learn how to develop MetaMask-compatible applications, visit our [Developer Docs](https://metamask.github.io/metamask-docs/).

+To learn how to contribute to the MetaMask codebase, visit our [Contributor Docs](https://github.com/MetaMask/contributor-docs).

-To learn how to contribute to the MetaMask project itself, visit our [Internal Docs](https://github.com/MetaMask/metamask-extension/tree/develop/docs).
+To learn how to contribute to the MetaMask Extension project itself, visit our [Extension Docs](https://github.com/MetaMask/metamask-extension/tree/develop/docs).

 ## GitHub Codespaces quickstart